fenago/oracle19c-labs/dataguard/lab_guides/lab10.md

     - Validate the effects of the automatic redirection of DML operations in the `orclcdb` primary database.
 The `DELETE` statement issued from the standby should be redirected and executed on the primary database.

 12. **Cleanup**:
-    - Exit SQL*Plus on both `localhost` and `stndby`.
+    - Exit SQL*Plus on both `localhost` and `orcldg`.
 Keep the terminal windows open for subsequent labs.

 ---